Introduction to Customer Complaints

 All complaints must be received within two months of the incident.

 How do I make a complaint?

 You can make an informal complaint in person, by phone, by letter or e-mail.
 Our staff will make every effort to resolve your complaint.
 If you are not satisfied with this you may want to make a formal complaint.
-To make a formal complaint you should use the Customer Complaint on-line form here or download the form DRHE Complaint Form, complete it and send it by post to: Dublin Region Homeless Executive, Block 1, Floor 2, Civic Offices, Wood Quay, D08 RF3F.
+To make a formal complaint you should use the online Complaint Form or download the DRHE Complaint Form, complete it and send it by post to: Dublin Region Homeless Executive, Block 1, Floor 2, Civic Offices, Wood Quay, D08 RF3F.

 I have made a complaint to Dublin City Council, what happens next?